fleetdm/fleet/frontend/docs/patterns.md

 as expected.
 For example: `HQRTable.tests.tsx` tests that the `HQRTable` component correctly renders data being passed to it.

+At a bare minimum, critical bugs released involving the UI will have automated testing discussed at the critical bug post-mortem with a frontend engineer and an engineering manager.
+We make every effort to add an automated test to either the unit, integration, or E2E layer to prevent the critical bug from resurfacing.

 ## Security considerations